5 Best Halogen Headlight Bulbs To Buy in 2022

 If you want to upgrade to a brighter and whiter halogen bulb, then this Philips CrystalVision set is your best bet.
 These halogen bulbs have the feel and look of the more stylish HID or xenon bulbs – a stunning improvement from standard halogen bulbs.

 During the day, the blue cap on the bulb has a cool, blue effect on your headlights.
-At night, the 4300K color temperature bulb projects a bright, white light to illuminate your way.
+At night, the 4300K color temperature bulb projects a bright, white light.

 Like other Philips headlight bulbs, this one does not compromise on performance or durability.
 However, like most high-performance bulbs, their lifespan is a tad shorter than regular halogen bulbs.